Psychedelic/dank-docs/docs/xtc/overview.md

 Make the canister calls directly to XTC to execute, or use your XTC wallet in DFX just like a Cycles Wallet.
 The difference between the two is when you set your default-wallet on the DFX CLI, you just put XTC’s Token's Canister ID instead of a personal Cycles Wallet ID.

+The XTC Ledger Canister will take your Cycles Token balance, and withdraw (or unwrap) the cycles to fund any necessary operations.

 This way, XTC can not only allow developers to user their Cycles Token to fund their development (just like with Cycles Wallets); but also offer those features as "plug-n-play" features that any interface can leverage.